 At the edges human and natural systems are edges full of diversity, disturbance and potential

 The Apricot Centre Wellbeing Service works to enhance the wellbeing of children and families through; providing specialist therapeutic services and through nature-based farm wellbeing activities.
-We lwork with children and adolescents (0-25 years old) with complex life circumstances as is common in adoption, fostering, residential care, special guardianship, care arrangement orders, and also with children who have special educational needs, disabilities (SEND) and those struggling with mainstream education.
+We work with children and adolescents (0-25 years old) with complex life circumstances - as is common in adoption, fostering, residential care, special guardianship, care arrangement orders, and also with children who have special educational needs, disabilities (SEND) and those struggling with mainstream education.